 Ethics and sustainable development approach is integrated throughout projects.

-“Pre-competitive” projects are research projects carried out in the very early stages of development, having high innovation potential and designed to generate intellectual property, technological breakthroughs and innovative start-up.
-Intellectual property remains 100% public, however an information priority is reserved for partners of the TWB consortium.
+These public research projects, having high innovation potential, are intended to generate technological breakthroughs and encourage the creation of innovative start-ups.
+Intellectual property remains 100% public, however an information priority is reserved for members of the TWB consortium.
 These projects are self-financed by TWB via its consortium.
 One call for proposals is organized each year.

-“Competitive” projects are funded by companies (consortium partner or not).
+Projects are funded by companies (consortium member or not).
 They involve finalized research topics opening up important opportunities for use and return on investment in the short and medium term.
 The generated intellectual property belongs to the company.

 Project manager: Dr. Olivier Galy – TWB